jmatray/ThreeMusketeers/README.md

 # ThreeMusketeers
-* Jacob - Manager / Design
+* Jacob - Manager / Design / Development
-* Hannah - Marketing / Support
+* Hannah - Marketing / Support / Development
-* Mariah - Design / Project Manager
+* Mariah - Design / Project Manager / Development

 ## Mission Statement
 "To eliminate the hassle of creating the perfect group"

 ## Problem Statement

-"Problem Statement TBD"
+Despite an improving economy, a shocking number of Americans are still unable to save up any of their money in order to increase their savings account.
+The result is Americans being unable to prepare for vital purchases in the future that will potentially enhance and improve their lives.

+This especially affects low-income households, as they often must live from paycheck to paycheck, which does not allow for the saving of money in order to make larger and more impactful purchases in the future.

+Those who are unable to save money in an attempt to make important purchases in the future will in turn be stuck with what they currently have.
+Should a vital appliance of their's cease to function, they will have not only extremely difficult time remedyfying that problem, but also an extremely limited amount of options to do so.